 Dial 9-1-1 from any non-university phone or cell phone (free from a pay phone), or dial 9-9-1-1 from any Stanford University phone.
+If you are unable to call from a cell phone, you can send an SMS text to 9-1-1 while on campus or anywhere in Santa Clara or San Mateo counties.

 Press the red button to activate a blue 911 emergency telephone tower and connect directly with an emergency services dispatcher.
 Activating a tower will transmit your exact location and also activate a blue strobe light on the top of the tower to alert others, including response personnel, to the tower location.
-There are over 200 tower and phone locations on the main campus, including towers on the pool decks of the aquatic center that include defibrillators.
+There are over 250 tower and phone locations on the main campus, including towers on the pool decks of the aquatic center that include defibrillators.

 Provide the dispatcher with a description of the incident or type of emergency, location, time of occurrence, any injuries, weapons involved, description of the suspect (e.g., gender, height, other distinguishing features, attire), associated vehicles (e.g., license plate, make, color), and the direction of travel.
-See the example on the next page.
+Describe the situation as simply as possible.
+For example: